Listen As You Wish: Audio based Event Detection via Text-to-Audio Grounding in Smart Cities: Experiment

 \subsection{Comparison with State-of-the-Arts}

-We compare our model with the following state-of-the-art methods: \begin{itemize} \item \textbf{TGA} \cite{xu2021text}: This model is designed for text-to-audio grounding by integrating the global query feature and audio features.
-It outputs the similarity vector between the mean-pooled query feature and the features of audio snippets, and then grounds the desired segments by a threshold upon the similarity vector. \item \textbf{Attention-query}: This designed baseline first separately encodes the audio and query as our QGCA model, and then learns the query attention based on the audio content.
+As in Table \ref{table:results on Comparison with State-of-the-Arts}, our CGI model is compared on the AudioGrounding dataset with those following state-of-the-art methods where the best results of each metric are highlighted in bold: \begin{itemize} \item \textbf{TGA} \cite{xu2021text}: This model is designed for text-to-audio grounding by integrating the global query feature and audio features.
+It outputs the similarity vector between the audio snippets features and the mean-pooled sentence query feature, and then grounds the desired segments by a threshold upon the similarity vector. \item \textbf{Attention-query}: This designed baseline first separately encodes the audio and query as our CGI model, and then learns the query attention based on the audio content.
 Specifically, the encoded audio features $\mathbf{U} \in \mathbb{R}^{I \times d}$ are averaged to obtain a global audio representation $\mathbf{u}_{g} \in \mathbb{R}^{d}$, which is employed to compute the similarity score with each word $\mathbf{s}_{l}$ in query $\mathbf{S} \in \mathbb{R}^{L \times d}$.
-After reweighting and summarizing all word features by the similarity scores, the global query feature $\mathbf{s}_{g}$ is obtained. \item \textbf{Match-LSTM} \cite{wang2016learning}: This method introduced a Match-LSTM structure that learns the fine-grained interactions between question and document for the machine comprehension task.
-Considering the similarity between this task and TAG, we design a baseline by regarding the query and the audio as the question and document, respectively, and the Match-LSTM structure is directly employed to capture the interactions between the obtained query and audio features. \end{itemize}
+After reweighting and summarizing all word features by the similarity scores, the global query feature $\mathbf{s}_{g}$ is obtained.

+\item \textbf{Match-LSTM} \cite{wang2016learning}: This method introduced a Match-LSTM structure that learns the fine-grained interactions between question and document for the machine comprehension task.
+Considering the similarity between this task and TAG, we design a baseline by regarding the query and the audio as the question and document, respectively, and the Match-LSTM structure is directly employed to capture the matching relations between the obtained audio and sentence query features. \end{itemize}

 It is noting that the same grounding and learning module is adopted as ours for the Attention-query and Match-LSTM baseline.
-As in Table \ref{table:results on Comparison with State-of-the-Arts}, the results of these methods on the AudioGrounding dataset are listed, where the best results are highlighted in bold.